Extrinsic Calibration of Multiple LiDARs for a Mobile Robot based on Floor Plane And Object Segmentation: Related work

 Feature-based methods estimate extrinsic parameters without special components by extracting features within the environment.
 In particular, studies \cite{fernandez2015extrinsic,jiao2019novel} detect planar features in natural environments to obtain correct associations.
 Research \cite{fernandez2015extrinsic} imposes coplanarity and perpendicularity constraints on line segments extracted from vertical planes encountered in structured scenes to constrain the 6 degrees of freedom (6DoF) parameter space.
 Study \cite{jiao2019novel} uses three linearly independent planes, which are easier to obtain than vertical planes.
 These methods are bound by the same limitation as target-based methods: a common FoV is essential.

-To solve these problems, methods have been proposed that collect environmental feature while in motion to create a common FoV among LiDARs with no FoV overlap \cite{liu2021extrinsic}.
+To solve these problems, methods have been proposed that collect environmental features while in motion to create a common FoV among LiDARs with no FoV overlap \cite{liu2021extrinsic}.
 These methods perform global optimization of a graph composed of extrinsic parameters of each LiDAR and movement trajectories to ensure the consistency of the collected point cloud data.
-Studies \cite{liu2022targetless}\cite{jiao2019automatic} have been modified to extract plane and line segment features by adaptive size voxels to improve computational efficiency.
+Studies \cite{liu2022targetless}\cite{jiao2019automatic} have been modified to extract plane and line segment features by adaptive size voxels to improve computational efficiency, and achieves an average translational error of 0.01m and a rotational error of less than 0.1 degrees.

 However, these methods needs environments that have sufficient and various direction of features to constrain the 6DoF, such as wall and ceiling.
 When applying these methods to ground-traveling robots as shown in Fig. \ref{fig:proposed_image}(a), the point cloud data obtained consists only of the ground and a few objects, leading to insufficient features or dominance of floor point clouds, which can result in unsuccessful extrinsic calibration.
-To address these issues, our method pre-segment the floor plane and object point clouds, and adopt a two-step estimation process that utilizes each point cloud.
+To address these issues, our method pre-segment the floor plane and object point clouds, and adopt a two-step estimation process that utilizes each point cloud, and achieves comparable accuracy to above existing methods.